 When Lviv’s Lenin statue was toppled in 1990, fragments of Jewish tombstones were discovered in the foundation.
-This came as no surprise, however, as it was a known fact that Nazi and Soviet authorities not only destroyed Lviv’s Jewish cemeteries, but also used the stone to pave the city.
+This came as no surprise—it was a known fact that Nazi and Soviet authorities not only destroyed Lviv’s Jewish cemeteries, but also used the stone to pave the city.

-Lviv’s ancient Jewish cemetery was destroyed first during Nazi occupation and then entirely by the Soviet authorities, who in 1947 built a bazaar on top of it.
+Lviv’s ancient Jewish cemetery was destroyed first during the Nazi occupation and then entirely by the Soviet authorities, who in 1947 built a bazaar on top of it.
 The bazaar still functions today.
 The ancient tombstones were used to pave the city’s streets and for the construction of retaining walls.
-Pieces were also used to cover the Lontsky Prison yard (1 Bandera Street).

 Today on one small section of the former cemetery lie broken pieces of headstones.
 They are found in the courtyard of the old Jewish hospital.
 Years ago the city authorities confiscated the fragments from a man who was planning to use them for a sidewalk and returned them to the cemetery.
 For now they just lie there, as there is still no agreement as to what to do with them and the territory.

-And recently on Facebook a photograph was circulating of stairs made from Jewish gravestones found in a courtyard in the center of Lviv.
-These are also from Yanovska cemetery.
+Later in the summer of 2017, a photograph of stairs made from Jewish gravestones found in a courtyard in the center of Lviv was circulating on Facebook.
+These are also from Yanovsky cemetery.

 Tombstones were also used to cover the Lontsky Prison yards (1 Bandery Street).
 Although this was a known for years, the tombstones from the small prison yard were uncovered only in the summer of 2020.